SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Do you already have your trip planned?
 Looking for some fun events and activities?
 Click the links below for the top events and other fun things to do each month.

 Golden Gate Park: Just to the north of Golden Gate Heights in San Francisco, you will find the largest park in the city, Golden Gate Park.
 It's home to about a dozen attractions, museums, and other fun things to do.
-Some of my favorites include the California Academy of Sciences (make sure to pick up skip the line tickets), the Japanese Tea Garden, and the Botanical Garden.
+Some of my favorites include the California Academy of Sciences (make sure to pick up skip-the-line tickets), the Japanese Tea Garden, and the Botanical Garden.

 Outer Sunset: The Outer Sunset is another sub-district of the larger Sunset Neighborhood.
 It's to the west of this district.
 It runs from 19th Avenue all the way to the Pacific Ocean.
 Here you will find some fun things to do, some of my favorite breweries, and a good variety of restaurants.